 In 2012/13, EBacc entry rose due to a large increase in the proportion of pupils at the end of KS4 entered for humanities (up 10.9 percentage points to 60.2%) and languages (up 8.7 percentage points to 47.6%).
 This likely came about due to a change in school behaviour as this data contained the first cohort to fully complete key stage 4 following the introduction of the EBacc.

-A pupil’s prior attainment is based on their Key Stage 2 results in reading and maths.
-The overall distribution of pupil performance at Key Stage 2 is then split into three categories: “low” is below level 4, “middle” is level 4 and “high” is above level 4 at Key Stage 2.
+A pupil’s prior attainment is based on their KS2 results in reading and maths and the overall distribution of pupil performance at KS2 is split into three categories: low, middle and high prior attainment.

 Of those pupils who entered four out of the five EBacc components in state-funded schools:

 87.3% were missing the languages component in 2020/21, up from 86.9% in 2019/20 and 86.0% in 2018/19.

 12.4% were missing the humanities component in 2020/21, down from 12.8% in 2019/20 and 13.6% in 2018/19.